-- D. Demonstration of economic development impact of current/future programs
+- B. Demonstration of economic development impact of current/future programs

 The economic impact of current and projected academic programming at Lake Michigan College is substantial and critical to the growth of southwest Michigan's regional economy. - Current and projected programming described in this document is designed to create a workforce prepared to meet the needs of the existing employers as well as to attract new jobs, businesses, and industries to our area.
 Studies have repeatedly revealed the availability of an educated workforce as a primary factor in the decisions of employers to create jobs or to relocate and/or expand their business or service organizations.
 Highly qualified graduates in manufacturing, energy, computer information systems, enology and viticulture, hospitality and culinary, and health sciences are critically needed to expand the economic base of southwest Michigan.
 Eighty-five percent (85%) of LMC graduates currently remain employed locally, boosting Michigan employment. - Updated science and health sciences labs and facilities, made possible by a federal Title III grant and substantial College capital investments, produced state-of-the-art science facilities for LMC students over the past five years.
 As a result, the College has seen an increase in the number of STEM majors.
-As the number of students who successfully complete rigorous science and math courses increase, LMC's service region will greatly benefit from a steady stream of qualified and skilled workers able to contribute to needed change processes and emerging technologies. - The baccalaureate degree in Energy Production and Distribution Management will significantly impact the availability of workers in a targeted industry for both our region and our state.
-Local plants will have a larger pool of locally qualified candidates for needed positions and improve the competencies of incumbent workers now on the job site. - New advanced manufacturing and energy technology facilities will support the College's opportunities to offer proposed programs in Advanced Manufacturing and Engineering Technology.
+As the number of students who successfully complete rigorous science and math courses increase, LMC's service region will greatly benefit from a steady stream of qualified and skilled workers able to contribute to needed change processes and emerging technologies.

+- New advanced manufacturing and energy technology facilities support the College's opportunities to offer proposed programs in Advanced Manufacturing and Engineering Technology.
 Manufacturing growth has been identified as one of the key factors to economic recovery in Michigan.
-Creation of well-equipped and safe learning environments for students engaged in these programs is necessary to support manufacturing growth in our region. - New instructional programs in enology, viticulture, and culinary will support the growing wine and tourism economies in southwest Michigan.
+Creation of well-equipped and safe learning environments for students engaged in these programs is necessary to support manufacturing growth in our region. - New instructional programs in enology, viticulture, and culinary supports the growing wine and tourism economies in southwest Michigan.
 In states such as Washington, California, Oregon, and New York, the growing wine and tourism economies have stimulated significant job creation in agriculture, hospitality, tourism, and entertainment.
 Southwest Michigan, which is already a well-established tourist destination, has great wine sector growth potential.
 New enology, viticulture, and culinary programs at Lake Michigan College are needed to support and stimulate regional economic growth in wine cluster sectors.